f5devcentral/f5-agility-labs-adc/docs/class8/Module1/lab1-1.rst

-3. Reset the view to Last hour from the top left dropdown.
+3. Reset the view to **Last hour** from the top left dropdown.
 Use the Response Code filter on the right side to see what codes are available.
 With the lab traffic you will have at least 200, 301, and 404 and response codes available.
 Use the filters to see what is happening beyond 200 responses.
 Click on 301 and the graphs will update showing just the data related to 301 response codes.
 Click on URLs above on the right to see what URLs are causing the 301 (redirects).

    .. figure:: ../images/avr_http_responses.png
       :width: 300px

       For lab, 301 responses are a result of redirect.html.
 Redirects may be necessary or could be left over from a previous application migration.
-You can take these results back to the application team(s) to see if redirects are expected.
+You can take these results back to the application team to see if redirects are expected.
 It could be something as simple as clients requesting /login instead of /login/ that is causing the redirects.
 Unneccesary redirects add time to the client connections and uses resources on the BIG-IP and/or application servers.

 4. Go back to the Response Codes filter and click 301 to deselect it, then click on 404.